The Original 27 Silent WitnessesSilent Witness Project 1990

 16. Marny Waite, 23 September 26, 1990.
 She lived in Owatonna.
 She was shot in her home allegedly by her husband.
 He then committed suicide.

-17. Mickie Warner, 23 October 7, 1990.
+17. Michelle Marie Warren, 23 October 7, 1990.
 She lived in St. Paul.
-Her mother discovered her body after she had not hard from her daughter for two days.
+Her mother discovered her body after she had not heard from her daughter for two days.
 She had been shot four times in the head with a handgun.
 Her boyfriend then apparently shot himself.
 She had moved out of an apartment they shared two weeks before her murder.

 18. Veronica Olson, 62 October 15, 1990.
 She was a retired high school teacher who lived in Plymouth.
 She died from multiple blunt force injuries believed to be inflicted by hands and feet.
 Her husband was charged with second-degree murder.
 He is recovering from a brain injury and has been released from a medical center following a series of violent deaths.